UNIVERSITY OF CALIFORNIA OBSERVATORIES / LICK OBSERVATORY

 egates@ucolick.org

-6. On the day of lasing, space command will email the PAM files to mh-laser@ucolick.org.
-Please save these files to shanevnc in /u/user/observers/lgs/PAM/ and optionally give them descriptive names (e.g. 2014jday168azel.txt and 2014jday168radec.txt).
+6. On the day of lasing, space command will notify via the mh-laser@ucolick.org email that the PAM files are ready to download from space-track.org.
+Please save these files to shanevnc in /u/user/observers/lgs/PAM/.
 Note: Both Julian date and UT date are listed in the PAM file from space command in case you aren't sure what date the files are for.
+PAM files have the following naming convention:

 If you get back more than one PAM RADEC file, you will want to concatenate them into a single file using a command like the following: